jeffmaher/hello-cammis/README.md

 # hello-cammis
 A small nodejs api for hello world, used for testing and POC with PATS IAC

-# Building Docker Image Locally
+## Setup Instructions

+In order to run this project, you'll need to have an instance of [hello-cammis-data](https://github.com/ca-mmis/hello-cammis-data) running that it can connect to.
+The following environment var

+## Local Development Docker Convenience Scripts

+These all assume that hello-cammis-data is running on `localhost` at port `8000`.

-`sh docker/build-local.sh`
+- Building Image: `sh docker/build-local.sh`

-# Running Docker Image Locally

-`sh docker/run-local.sh`
+- Running App Server: `sh docker/run-local.sh`

-# Running Docker Image Terminal Locally

-`sh docker/terminal-local.sh`
+- Running Terminal: `sh docker/terminal-local.sh`

-# Running Docker Image
+## Running Docker Image

-`docker run -p 3000:3000 cadhcscammis/hello-cammis`
+`docker run -p 3000:3000 -e HELLO_CAMMIS_DATA_HOST="<url>" -e HELLO_CAMMIS_DATA_PORT="<port>" cadhcscammis/hello-cammis`

-##Optional environmental flags:
+### Optional environmental flags:

--e PORT = #### (desired port number, will need to correspond to -p above)
+- `-e PORT=<port>`: Desired port number, will need to correspond to `-p` above